RWS/massive-deployments-aws-jvm/SLIDES.md

 * Um, huh?!
 * ... *pause* ...
-* We shipt it to Ops.
+* We ship it to Ops.
 * They deploy!

 ### Operation